Hi. My Name is Naomi S. S. Jacobs and I’m in urgent need of a living kidney donor. Please share my story.

 About Me

-I’ve been a Jewish community educator for nearly 20 years, with students aged 6-80+, including Hebrew and B’nai Mitzvah prep for children who learn differently.
+I’ve been a Jewish community educator and scholar for over 20 years, with students aged 6-80+, including Hebrew and B’nai Mitzvah prep for children who learn differently.
+For the past 10 years, I’ve also been writing a queer, Jewish speculative novel starring power couple Harvey Milk and Alan Turing.

 My Story